Skip to content

 7. because fish is not automatically healthy

 Yes, fish is rich in high-quality proteins and health-promoting omega-3 fatty acids.
-However, that does not make it healthy per se.
-Because the use of Antibiotics is commonplace in aquaculture fish farming - as is the residual in meat.
-In addition, fish is often contaminated with pollutants such as Heavy metals encumbered.
+However, this does not make it healthy per se.
+Because the use of Antibiotics is unfortunately commonplace in aquaculture fish farming - as is the residual meat.
+In addition, fish is often contaminated with harmful substances such as Heavy metals encumbered.

-For most vegans, however, the thought of eating something that has suffered for hours to the point of death is likely to play a significant role in their decision not to eat fish.
+For most vegans, however, the thought of eating something that suffered for hours until death plays a significant role in the decision not to eat fish.

 8. because the MSC label is not a guarantee

 The MSC seal is actually supposed to certify products from sustainable fisheries and give consumers more certainty when making sustainable purchasing decisions.
-But in a study, the organization "BirdLife International" found only 3 of 23 certified operations examined to be "good".₆ Only one of the fisheries was able to demonstrate that bycatch rates were declining as defined by the MSC seal.
+However, in a study, the organization "BirdLife International" rated only 3 out of 23 certified companies examined as "good".6 Only one of the fisheries was able to demonstrate that bycatch rates are declining as defined by the MSC label.

-Tip: To give you a clearer picture of the background of the MSC label, I can offer you this YouTube documentary recommend.
-And if you're interested in more reasons to go vegan, check out these vegan documentaries inside.
+Tip: To give you a clearer picture of the background to the MSC label, I can also provide you with this YouTube documentary recommend

-9. because we do not have to eat fish to survive
+9. because we don't have to eat fish to survive

 Eating fish - why do without?

-At least the consumption of fish is not essential for our survival in the western world.
-Essentially, there are 4 reasons for us to eat fish.
+At least the consumption of fish is not essential for survival in the western world.
+Essentially, there are only four reasons for us to eat fish.
 Taste, Habit, Convenience and Tradition.
-None of them justifies the death of an innocent animal - whether fish, cow or dog.
-However, there are very well people on this planet who depend on fishing and consumption of fish both financially and as part of their diet.
+In my opinion, none of them justifies the death of even one innocent animal - whether fish, crab, cow or dog.

-Tip: Also feel free to check out my post the Stop world hunger inside to find out how you can join the global famine can counteract on a day-to-day basis.
+Tip: Please also have a look at my article "Stopping world hunger" inside to find out how you can join the global famine can counteract every day.

 10. because there are plant-based alternatives

-Many vegans also like to avoid fish because the table is richly covered with delicious, similar-tasting alternatives.
-Here are some examples for you, which are already available in most supermarkets:
+Many vegans also like to avoid fish because the Table richly set with delicious, similar-tasting alternatives is.
+Here are some examples for you that are already available in most supermarkets today:

-I've tried most of these plant-based fish alternatives out of curiosity.
+I have most of these plant-based fish alternatives already tried out of curiosity.
 The fish sticks were shockingly similar to their animal counterparts in terms of taste, appearance and chewing sensation.

 Can you think of any other vegan alternatives for fish?
 Then feel free to drop me a comment with your ideas!